Anatomy of a Line

 dashes |

-(Uniform, unused) Intended to define the number of dashes, but dashLength is used to control frequency instead. |
+(uniform, unused) Intended to define the number of dashes, but dashLength is used to control frequency instead. |

 edgeDist |